 Wouldn’t it be great to know what dental hygiene topics people are searching for in your state?

-Thanks to Google Trends, you can examine search volume for terms that you are considering writing about.
+Thanks to Google Trends, you can examine popularity for terms that you are considering writing about.
 This is a free and data-driven method of uncovering dental blog ideas.

 Let’s see the tool in action.